Getting Out of Debt

 You may also wish to consider switching to a shorter-term mortgage.
 Depending on how the numbers work, you may be able to keep your monthly payments about the same and switch from a 30-year mortgage to a 15-year mortgage.
 You will be debt free much sooner.

 Eliminate high-cost borrowing.
 Determine if you can convert high interest rate debt to another type with lower rates.
 If you are paying high interest rates on credit card balances, find a card with a lower rate, but watch out for teaser rates.
-If you have equity in your home, consider a home equity loan to consolidate all your debts at a lower rate.
+If you have equity in your home, consider a home equity loan or home equity line of credit.

 What if you can't pay your bills?
 This is when you should get help.
 First, stop incurring more debt.
 Quit using or destroy your credit cards.
 Then, contact your creditors to work out a payment schedule.
 Explain your situation and that you want to pay what you owe.
 They may be able to help.
 If not, at least you have tried.